zaidfayaz/React/react_practice/1-Introduction.md

  2)  static getDerivedStateFromProps(props,state) : When the state of the component depends on changes in props over time . its a static method it doesnot have access to this keyword. we have to return the onject the represents the new state of the component. dont fetch data from end points

- 3) redner() : only required method in a class componennt
+ 3) render() : only required method in a class componennt
  - read  props & state and return jsx
  - Dont change state or interact with DOM or make ajax calls
  - children components lifecycle methods are also executed